 Tintagel, King Arthur territory is another delight.
 There’s easy van parking in the town and great walks.

-Megavissey with it’s narrow streets and lovely little harbour is also a delight.
+Megavissey with it’s narrow streets and lovely little harbour.
 The very narrow streets are best avoided, so park up outside of town and walk in!

-Marazion has the St.Michels Mount.
-The tidal island which can be reached on foot when the tide is out.
+Marazion has the St.Michels Mount, this tidal island can be reached on foot when the tide is out.
 Just laze on the beach if the weather permits, Cornwall certainly has some of the best!

 There are lots of campgrounds throughout Cornwall.

 Visit Cornwall has a detailed list, we have stayed at Godrevy Park Caravan and Motorhome Club site at Hayle.
 We’ve also stopped at some car parks throughout the county.